-There is additional information on maintaining program eligibility, as well as topics such as registration, class attendance, credits and course load, grades, transcripts, and accessing the UW-

-Eau Claire library while abroad in your Study Abroad Handbook.
+There is additional information on academic topics such as eligibility, registration, class attendance, credits and course load, petitioning course equivalencies, grades, transcripts, and accessing the UW-Eau Claire library while abroad in your Study Abroad Handbook.

 Program Acceptance

 UW-Eau Claire conditionally accepts all applicants and will nominate you to Kansai Gaidai.
 Upon nomination, you will receive a user ID and password to create your Kansai application.
 Fall students can make their applications starting January 10th and spring students on August 1 (or earlier).